 With the high durability of these bricks, there is also a disadvantage.
 Cream City bricks have high porosity.
 This means the bricks will absorb pollutants easily.
 As the bricks absorb pollutants, they turn darker in color over time.
 Chemical washing has been used to clean the bricks.

-Milwaukee's nickname "the Cream City" is not related to the dairy industry for which the state of Wisconsin in known for.
-"Cream City" reflects the cream-colored buildings the city of Milwaukee.
-Buildings that have been constructed of cream-colored bricks.
-The bricks themselves are a product of the region's soil composition, and have proven to be durable.
+Contrary to popular belief, Milwaukee's nickname of "the Cream City" is not related to the dairy industry for which the state of Wisconsin is known for.
+Instead, the term "Cream City" reflects the cream-colored buildings that are common in the city of Milwaukee.
+Many of the buildings are made from clay bricks sourced from the Menomonee River Valley that contain high levels of lime and sulfur and which change color from red to cream during firing.